ifiokjr/verily/packages/verily_device_motion/example/README.md

 ## Code Structure

-This example uses a simplified implementation:

-- `MotionCounts` - A simple class to hold the count values for each motion type.
+The example demonstrates using hooks with Riverpod:

+- **Custom Hook (`useMotionDetector`)**: Manages the setup, lifecycle, and disposal of the motion detector
-- `MotionCounter` - A Riverpod Notifier that manages the state and interacts with the motion detection service.
+- **State Provider (`motionCountsProvider`)**: A simple Riverpod StateProvider that holds the counter values
-- `MotionCounterScreen` - A Flutter UI to display the motion counters.
+- **HookConsumerWidget**: Combines Flutter Hooks with Riverpod's Consumer functionality
+- **useEffect**: Manages side effects like stream subscriptions
+- **useCallback**: Memoizes functions to prevent unnecessary rebuilds

-The app demonstrates how to:
+This architecture demonstrates how to:

-- Initialize the `MotionDetectorService`
+- Use hooks to encapsulate stateful logic
+- Create custom hooks for reusable functionality
+- Combine hooks with Riverpod for comprehensive state management
-- Listen to motion events
+- Handle lifecycle events and resource cleanup
-- Update state based on detected events
+- Subscribe to streams and update state based on events
-- Properly dispose of resources when finished